aemooooon/aemon-notes/content/DATA401 Cheat Sheet.md

 A confounding variable can offer a plausible explanation for an association between the explanatory and response variable.
 - If the explanatory variable can be randomly assigned, it is not associated with any confounding variables.
 - Confounding variables are eliminated if the experiment is well designed.
-Randomised Experiment
-Control Group (treatment) Placebo and Blinding(double-blinded)

-Correlation(sample(γ)population(ρ)): is a measure of the direction and strength of a linear association between two quantitative variables.